dasch-swiss/dsp-api/docs/03-apis/api-v2/introduction.md

 uses just refer to its IRI.
 In Knora's flat JSON-LD, all entities with IRIs are located at the top level of the document (in a `@graph` if there is more than one of them).
 This setting does not affect blank nodes, which are always inlined (unlike in standard flat JSON-LD).
-Knora ontologies are always returned in the `flat` rendering; other kinds of responses default to `hierarchical`.
+DSP ontologies are always returned in the `flat` rendering; other kinds of responses default to `hierarchical`.
 To use this setting, submit the HTTP header `X-Knora-JSON-LD-Rendering` with the value `hierarchical` or `flat`.